Line 21 (Guangzhou Metro)

 The eastern section of Line 21 opened on 28 December 2018 and the western section opened on 20 December 2019.

+Since 2 October 2024, the section from Tianhe Park to Yuancun was removed from Line 21, and after renovation was completed, it was transferred to Line 11.
+Cross platform transfer has been provided at Tianhe Park station since 28 December 2024.

 Opening timeline

 Train service

-There are 2 types of train services offered on the metro line 21:
+There are 2 types of train services offered on Line 21: